Skip to content

 Signs Your PC Needs Attention

-- Lowering graphics settings does not improve FPS
+• Lowering graphics settings does not improve FPS

-- Raising resolution from 1080p to 1440p gives similar or higher average FPS
+• Raising resolution from 1080p to 1440p gives similar or higher average FPS

-- Frame time spikes cause noticeable stuttering every few seconds
+• Frame time spikes cause noticeable stuttering every few seconds

-- Your 1% low FPS is dramatically lower than your average (e.g., 120 avg but 40 in 1% lows)
+• Your 1% low FPS is dramatically lower than your average (e.g., 120 avg but 40 in 1% lows)

 The 1% Low FPS Problem

 Average FPS can hide serious issues.
 A system might average 100 FPS but drop to 35 FPS during intense moments.
 These 1% low dips are where the imbalance hits hardest, causing microstuttering that feels rough even when the FPS counter looks fine.
 Monitoring 1% lows with CapFrameX gives a much clearer picture.
+The frame rate data from these tools provides concrete results you can compare against the calculator's estimates, showing whether the bottleneck it flagged matches what your computer actually experiences during gameplay.

-Memory and Storage Impact
+RAM and Storage Impact

-How Memory Affects CPU and GPU Balance
+How RAM Affects Processor and GPU Balance

 Insufficient RAM forces the OS to use your storage drive as virtual memory, which is orders of magnitude slower.
-Even with enough capacity, slow RAM speeds limit how quickly the CPU can fetch data.
+Even with enough capacity, slow RAM speeds limit how quickly your system can fetch data.
 For Intel 12th-14th gen systems, DDR5-5600 or DDR4-3200 hits the ram performance sweet spot.
 AMD Ryzen 7000 series benefits from DDR5-6000 due to its infinity fabric synchronization.
 Running below these speeds can create a hidden constraint that no calculator tool will detect.

-- 8 GB is below minimum for modern titles and will cause stuttering
+• 8 GB is below minimum for modern titles and will cause stuttering

-- 16 GB handles most games well but leaves little headroom for multitasking
+• 16 GB handles most games well but leaves little headroom for multitasking

-- 32 GB is the current sweet spot for playing with streaming or background apps
+• 32 GB is the current sweet spot for playing with streaming or background apps

-- 64 GB is only necessary for professional workloads like video editing or 3D rendering
+• 64 GB is only necessary for professional workloads like video editing or 3D rendering

 Storage Speed and Load Times